Brad Buckley: Curatorial work

 Buckley has a longstanding interest in curating and has undertaken projects at the Museum of Art, the Rhode Island School of Design and the Institute of Modern Art in Brisbane.
-He co-curated with Blair French Reading and Writing Rooms, which was a major 30-year survey of New Zealand-born, Canada-based artist Bruce Barber, and was held in 2008 at Artspace Visual Arts Centre, Sydney.
+At Sydney’s Artspace Visual Arts Centre in 1997, he curated (with Nicholas Tsoutas) an exhibition of the seminal American conceptual artist Lawrence Wiener.
+The exhibition included four satellite installations by younger artists: Mark Brown, Adam Cullen, Susan Johnston and Katharina Struber.
+He also co-curated with Blair French Reading and Writing Rooms, which was a major 30-year survey of New Zealand-born, Canada-based artist Bruce Barber, and was held in 2008 at Artspace.
 The project was developed in conjunction with Manukau Institute of Technology and Te Tuhi Centre for the Arts in Auckland, where a partner component of the exhibition opened in December of the same year.

-His most recent curatorial project (co-curated with Helen Hyatt-Johnston, Couplings, was shown in 2018 at the Dominik Mersch Gallery, Sydney, Australia.
+In 2018, he co-curated with Helen Hyatt-Johnston, Couplings, at the Dominik Mersch Gallery, Sydney, Australia.